-- Risk Policy and Assessment (Chair) - Finance and Business
+- Risk Policy and Assessment Committee, Chairman Finance and Business - Committee, Member

-Director of the Board since 2015, he was elected Chairman of the Board since 2019.
+Director of the Board since 2015 and Chairman of the Board since 2019.
 Mr. Heras is the Founder and Managing Partner of MKH Capital Partners, a private equity firm based in Florida, U.S.A.
 Since 1999, he has served as Managing Director and as a member of the Board of Directors of Inversiones Bahia, Ltd. in Panama, the largest investment group in Central America, focusing on the financial, infrastructure, energy, real estate, and communications markets.
-Mr. Heras currently serves on the boards of Tigo Panama, Avelo Airlines, Copa Colombia, Televisora Nacional and Bahia Motors.
+Mr. Heras currently serves on the boards of Fertilitas, Avelo Airlines, Wax Center Partners, Copa Colombia, Televisora Nacional and Bahia Motors.
 He is also a member of The Wharton School of the University of Pennsylvania Executive Board for Latin America and is Vice President of the Board of the Panama Food Bank Foundation.
 He obtained extensive knowledge and experience in the banking industry while serving as a member of the Board of Directors and Asset-Liability Committee (ALCO) of Banco Continental de Panama for more than 5 years.
 Mr. Heras structured the acquisition of several companies and banking institutions, and in 2007 led the negotiation for the integration of the banking businesses of Banco Continental de Panamá and Banco General, which converted Banco General into one of the largest banks in Central America.

-- Former member of the Board of Directors, Amnet Telecommunications Holdings Former member of the Board of Directors, Clean Streak Ventures Former member of the Board of Directors, Cable and Wireless (Panama) Inc.
+- Former member of the Board of Directors, Amnet Telecommunications Holdings Former member of the Board of Directors, Clean Streak Ventures

-- Former member of the Board of Directors, Panamanian Stock Exchange - Former Minister of the Treasury of the Republic of Panama Former President of the Council on Foreign Trade (1996 to 1998) - Former Vice Minister of the Treasury (1994 to 1996)
+- Former member of the Board of Directors, Cable and Wireless (Panama) Inc. Former member of the Board of Directors, Panamanian Stock Exchange - Former Minister of the Treasury of the Republic of Panama (1996 to 1998) - Former President of the Council on Foreign Trade (1996 to 1998) - Former Vice Minister of the Treasury (1994 to 1996)

-- Bachelor of Science in Economics, Wharton School of Commerce - Bachelor of Science in Finance, University of Pennsylvania
+· Bachelor of Science in Economics, Wharton School of the University of Pennsylvania

-Mr. Heras' professional expertise in economics, finance and private equity and his experience as a board member of different companies qualifies him to serve on the Board.
+Mr. Heras' professional expertise in economics, finance, private equity, executive management leadership and his experience as a board member of different companies qualifies him to serve on the Board.